Yinghao-Li/Yinghao-Li.github.io/_teaching/001-bigdata-bootcamp-python.md

 ### 4.1.
 Array creation

-A numpy array is a grid of values, all of the same type, and is indexed by a tuple of nonnegative integers.
+A `numpy` array is a grid of values, all of the same type, and is indexed by a tuple of integers.
 The number of dimensions is the *rank* of the array; the *shape* of an array is a tuple of integers giving the size of the array along each dimension.

-We can initialize numpy arrays from nested Python lists, and access elements using square brackets:
+We can initialize `numpy` arrays from nested Python lists, and access elements using square brackets:

 ```python
 import numpy as np